-3.4 Effect of plastic index on shear strength at peak and residual conditions
+3.4 Effect of plastic index on shear strength at peak and residual conditions involvement of the coarse sand fractions that tends to reduce the cavities between soil grains.

 Figure 6 shows the effects of plasticity index on shear strength, with added coarse sand, at peak and residual conditions.
 Based on the graph, the shear strength significantly decreased as plastic index becomes intense.
 However, with a constant plasticity index, the residual shear strength appeared slightly minimal, compared to the peak positions.